mlearnfab/web/_sources/intro.md

-# <font color="blue">Welcome</font>
+# <font color="maroon">Welcome</font>

 Welcome to Machine Learning for Absolute Beginners.
-We are a learning community and our mission is to help members develop practical skills in Artificial Intelligence and Machine Learning.
+We are a learning community.
+Our mission is to help members develop practical skills in Artificial Intelligence and Machine Learning.